Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 29 Mei 2025 19.55.27 UTC
+- WIB: Kamis, 29 Mei 2025 20.36.36 UTC
-- WITA: Kamis, 29 Mei 2025 20.55.27 UTC
+- WITA: Kamis, 29 Mei 2025 21.36.36 UTC
-- WIT: Kamis, 29 Mei 2025 21.55.27 UTC
+- WIT: Kamis, 29 Mei 2025 22.36.36 UTC

 Kutipan Inspiratif:
-"There is no market for YOUR EMOTIONS, so never advertise your FEELINGS just display YOUR ATTITUDE.,."
+"Strategy is a style of thinking, a conscious and deliberate process, an intensive implementation system, the science of insuring future success."

-Kategori: attitude
+Kategori: success